About Anaplastic Large Cell Lymphoma

 Occasionally, primary cutaneous ALCL is associated with another rare condition called lymphomatoid papulosis (LyP).
 LyP is a skin condition with similar features to primary cutaneous ALCL.
 While LyP is classifed as a lymphoma, the skin lesions always go away by themselves, usually over a four to eight week period, and, therefore, do not behave like a malignancy.

 The characteristic features of primary cutaneous ALCL include the appearance of solitary or multiple raised red skin lesions, nodules or tumors, which do not go away, have a tendency to ulcerate and may itch.
 The lesions can appear on any part of the body, often grow very slowly and may be present for a long time before being diagnosed.

 Patients with systemic ALCL are divided into two groups, depending on the expression of a protein called anaplastic lymphoma kinase (ALK).
 While both lymphomas are treated as aggressive lymphomas, the prognosis for ALCL depends on whether a patient is ALK positive (expresses the protein) or ALK negative (does not express the protein).
 ALK positive disease responds well to chemotherapy, putting most patients in long-term remission or cure.
 Most people with ALK negative ALCL respond to chemotherapy, but many will relapse within five years.
 Because of this, they are sometimes treated more aggressively, often with stem cell transplant.
 The ALK positive subtype usually affects children and young adults.
-The ALK negative subtype is more commonly found in older patients over age 60.
+ALK-negative ALCL is more common in patients over the age of 55 years.